Pediatrics - Comprehensive Care Program (CCP)

 A pediatric program for families of children with chronic medical conditions or developmental disabilities.

 The Comprehensive Care Program (CCP) provides patient-centered, pediatric primary health care for infants, children and young adults with special health care needs and medical complexity.
 We practice state-of-the-art, evidence-based medicine for children from birth to 23 years of age with developmental disabilities, chronic illnesses and/or complex medical conditions.

 We offer the following special services:

-- Enhanced Primary Health Care for preventive and routine health care
+- Enhanced Primary Health Care for preventive and routine health care with continuity

 - Family Support 24/7 for Children with Special Needs, including on-call coverage for medical issues